filipvanlaenen/flemish_polls/backlog.md

 # Backlog

-1. Produce a voting intentions graph per poll
-1. Produce a seats graph per poll
-1. Mark the threshold in the grapg with the voting intentions
 1. Add a table to the poll page with the probabilities to reach the threshold or to gain a majority in number of votes and number of seats
-1. Mark the median in the graph with the voting intentions with two outward ticks or a line
+1. Mark the median (i.e. poll result) in the graph with the voting intentions with two outward ticks or a line
 1. Mark the median in the graph with the seat projections with two outward ticks or a line
-1. Add a coalitions results table to the poll page
 1. Add a coalitions seats table to the poll page
-1. Produce a coalitions results graph per poll
-1. Produce a coalitions seats graph per poll
+   + Confidence intervals for each coalition
+   + Probability per number of seats for each coalition
-1. Add a graph with the probability per number of seats and the accumulation
+1. Add a graph with the probability per number of seats and the accumulation both for parties and coalitions
    + Bars for the probability per number of seats
    + A line showing the accumulation
-   + Mark last election's result
+   + Mark last election's result and the median
    + Mark accumulation crossing 50%
    + Mark the 80%, 90%, 95% and 99% confidence intervals
 1. Add a page explaining the methodology